We may earn commission from affiliate links →

 Tipping In Slovenia: How To Tip In Slovenia

-Slovenia may be small, but it’s packed with attractions.
+Slovenia may be tiny, but it’s packed with attractions.
 You can drive across in just a couple of hours, yet there’s everything from towering mountain peaks to historic cities, UNESCO-listed caves, and a spectacular coastline.

 Often considered a Central European country rather than a Balkan country, Slovenia has more in common with Austria and Italy than Croatia and Bosnia-Herzegovina.
 This is a place dotted with onion-domed churches, where geraniums adorn wood-beamed houses and are characterized by a disciplined mindset.